How to Move on From a Breakup with a Haircut You Won't Regret

 The dramatic haircut — we’ve all had it done to some degree.
 It’s liberating.
 It’s transformative.
 Most of all, it’s an excellent way to, as they say, take “the power back.”
 Wondering how to move on from a breakup?
 Many women can attest to the cathartic benefits of a major hair transformation.
 According to a survey by All Things Hair, 64% of women who changed their hair after a breakup did it to try something new, 48% did it to move on, and 38% said they did it to “claim back their identity.”

 The dramatic haircut is also known as the post-breakup haircut, but its triggers are not limited to parting ways with a significant other.
 Individuals going through a life-changing experience (or a distressing one) are likely to feel the urge to drastically change their hairstyle.
-Whether that means getting bangs or going from long hair to a pixie cut, it all depends on your tolerance and need for change.
+Whether that means or going from long hair to a pixie cut, it all depends on your tolerance and need for change.
 Feel like doing something different to your hair?
 Here’s how you can make sure that you’ll love the result.

 Pick a Hairstyle